Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 60:
 - By ML500.
-- Same game reference as original (Terraria), but it's the first phase of "Plantera".
+- Remake based on the first phase of Plantera from Terraria, because the original references the second phase of the same boss.

 wave 61:
 - By ML500.
-- Collab with DibbJ.
+- Collab with DibbJ — Ported from Master Pack.

 wave 62:
 - By Luar77.